rmasci/tcpscan/README.md

 NetCat is a wonderful tool, and it does a lot more than tcpscan is designed to do; however some of those 'features' can be used to exploit your system, after all NetCat was was originally written to be a hacking tool.
 Having NMap or NetCat on your system is like leaving a set of lockpicks outside the door of your home.
 Not saying tcpscan can't be used for hacking, just isn't as good -- it's main purpose is to validate or verify a known host has a port that's open.

 For the most part tcpscan is written to be a tool that is used to verify what you already know should exist, not as a discovery tool to reveal what exploits exist.
 Tcpscan is written in Go, and originally was written as an example in using go routines  so it takes advantage of Go's threading.
-As a result tcpscan runs a faster than nc or nmap, buy you'd have to be scanning an entire subnet to see that.
+As a result tcpscan runs a faster than nc or nmap.
 The syntax is also designed to be easy to use.
+Can output in Grid (Mysql like), CSV, plain text and even generate an Excel report.

 Tcpscan:
 * Scan Hosts / Subnets